 And how about the last time you felt sad, scared, or upset?
 Your eyes got a message from your brain to make you cry, and the lacrimal glands made many, many tears.

 Your eyes do some great things for you, so take these steps to protect them:

 - Wear protective goggles in classes where debris or chemicals could go flying, such as wood shop, metal shop, science lab, or art.

 - Wear eye protection when playing racquetball, hockey, skiing, or other sports that could injure your eyes.

 - Wear sunglasses.
-Too much light can damage your eyes and cause vision problems, such as cataracts, later in life.
-If the lens gets cloudy, it's called a cataract.
+Too much light can damage your eyes and cause vision problems later in life.
+For instance, a lens could get cloudy, causing a cataract.
 A cataract prevents light from reaching the retina and makes it difficult to see.